ernestchu/image-editor/README.md

 # Image Editor
 An image editor built with Electron and C++ back-end addon.

+### Usage
+For the moment, all of the functionalities can only be found in the menu bar.
+For example, File > Open, with the shortcut of ⌘ O or Ctrl O.

 ### Roadmap

 - [x] Support `.pcx`, `.bmp` image format decoding.